Multilevel Richardson-Romberg extrapolation: Appendix: sketch of proof of Propositions and

 \section{Appendix: sketch of proof of Propositions~\ref{pro:MC} and~\ref{pro:multiRR}}

-The multistep Richardson-Romberg estimator with the formal framework of Section~\ref{sec:MLRR}, is characterized by the allocation matrix $\mT = \pa{\w, \mathbf{0}, \dots, \mathbf{0}}$.
+The multistep Richardson-Romberg estimator with the formal framework of Section~\ref{sec:MLRR}, is characterized by the design matrix $\mT = \pa{\w, \mathbf{0}, \dots, \mathbf{0}}$.
 Note that the first column is not $e_1$ but this has no influence on what follows.
 The expansion of $\esp[1]{\bar Y^N_{h,\underline n}}$ follows from Proposition~\ref{pro:multiRR}.
-No stratification is needed here since only one Brownian motion is involved.
-The proof of Theorem~\ref{thm:phaseII} applies here with $q = (1, 0, \dots, 0)$.
+No allocation is needed here since only one Brownian motion is involved.
+The proof of Proposition~\ref{thm:phaseII} applies here with $q = (1, 0, \dots, 0)$.
 Furthermore

 since $Y^1_{h,\underline n}\to Y_0 \mathbf{1}$ in $\L^2$ and $\sum_{i=1}^{R} \w_i =1$. $\Box$